Teenagers from Outer Space (film): Plot

-For the rest of the day Betty and Derek have several run-ins with Thor, who vaporizes several humans, including Alice and Professor Simpson from earlier, and Joe follows up on stories of skeletons popping up all over town.
-Eventually Thor is wounded in a shoot out with the police.
-And he then kidnaps both Derek and Betty to help him receive medical attention, in the process revealing Derek's true parentage to them.
-Two car chases and a gunfight follow, and Thor is finally captured by Earth authorities after plummeting off a cliff in a stolen car.
+Betty and Derek have several run-ins with Thor, who vaporizes several humans (including Alice and Betty's teacher, Professor Simpson) to keep them from raising the alarm.
+Joe follows up on stories of skeletons popping up all over town.
+Thor is wounded in a shootout with the police, and kidnaps both Derek and Betty to help him receive medical attention, in the process revealing Derek's parentage to them.
+Two car chases and a gunfight follow.
+Thor is captured by Earth authorities after plummeting off a cliff in a stolen car.

-Shortly after, the Gargon grows immensely large, after devouring a policeman investigating the alien's landing site and attacking numerous people.
+The Gargon grows immensely large after devouring a policeman investigating the aliens' landing site and attacks numerous people.
 Derek and Betty go to the car wreck site to look for Thor's raygun.
-They kiss, and Derek vows to stay on Earth.
-The Gargon suddenly appears and ruins their romantic moment, but Derek finds the raygun under a rock just in time for them to escape.
-Unfortunately, it is damaged and out of power.
-The giant Gargon begins heading towards the town.
-They follow and confront it, having used the electricity from the overhead power lines to fuel the raygun's components.
-Derek eventually kills the monster, but it's too late.
+They kiss and Derek vows, "I shall make the Earth my home.
+And I shall never, never leave it."
+The Gargon appears.
+Derek finds the raygun under a rock, but it is damaged and unable to fire.
+The Gargon heads towards the town.
+Derek and Betty follow and confront it, using electricity from the overhead power lines to fuel the raygun's components and kill the Gargon.
 The invading fleet appears in Earth's orbit.

-Derek retrieves Thor from the police and everyone, including Joe and Grandpa, hurry to the landing site.
-He then reunites with the Captain and meets his father for the first time.
-Derek pretends to feel regret for his insubordination and offers to help guide the spaceships to land.
-Derek then goes into the spacecraft alone and makes the ultimate sacrifice.
-Leading the invasion fleet at full speed directly towards his ground location and causing a massive explosion.
-Killing his father, the Captain and Thor in the process.
-Derek does not survive the blast but is remembered by Betty for declaring, "I shall make the Earth my home.
-And I shall never, never leave it."
+Derek retrieves Thor from the police and forces Joe to drive him to the landing site, using the damaged raygun as a bluff.
+Betty is baffled as to why Derek is acting so brutish and seemingly going back on his vow, but she heeds his plea for her to trust him and does not tell Joe that the raygun is inoperative.
+At the landing site Derek reunites with the Captain and meets his father for the first time.
+Derek pretends to feel regret for his insubordination and offers to guide the spaceships to land.
+Derek then goes into the spacecraft, closes the hatch to cut off the other aliens, and leads the invasion fleet at full speed directly towards his ground location, destroying them all.
+Derek's father, the Captain and Thor are killed in the process.
+Betty realizes that Derek in fact kept his vow.